-Overall, this consultative process confirmed our chosen engagement strategy and will continue to guide our efforts.
-The feedback we gather from these exercises is taken very seriously, and every effort is made to share this information across the company.

 In 2015, the key outcomes of our materiality assessment are well related to our engagement strategy and the priorities set for the year.

 Stakeholders believe that our client focus is a highly relevant aspect, and a key driver of our financial performance.
 Integrity and trust are viewed by all of our stakeholders to be the foundation for our engagement with them.

-NIBC Holding's culture of entrepreneurial, inventive and professional behaviour is seen to be integral to its future success.
+NIBC's culture of entrepreneurial, inventive and professional behaviour is seen to be integral to its future success.
 Employee engagement and the expertise of our employees are seen as material aspects by all of our stakeholders.
-The world around us is continuing to evolve and all stakeholders see transparency as an increasingly important aspect.
+The world around is taken very seriously, and every effort is made to share this information across the company.